drwhut/tabletop-club/docs/general/download/downloading_binaries.rst

 for player feedback, they are more suseptable to bugs.
 But if you're feeling a little experimental, go for the latest version!

-If you've downloaded OpenTabletop in the past and want to download a newer version, follow :ref:`upgrading-installation` before carrying on here.
+If you've downloaded Tabletop Club in the past and want to download a newer version, follow :ref:`upgrading-installation` before carrying on here.

 What happens now depends slightly on which platform you're on: